gbokas/Poscar-center-to-0-0-0-/README.md

-# Move atoms from POSCAR position to 0,0,0 and create a new POSCAR.
+Move atoms from POSCAR position to 0,0,0 and create a new POSCAR.
-Give POSCAR as an input and create your new file
+Give POSCAR as an input and create your new file maximum number of atoms=1000